 Believed by both Jews and Christians worldwide, as you’ll see in this post, this story is far from something that should instill fear in the hearts of faithful believers of our beloved Lord.

 1. What Is The Great Flood And Why Must We Learn About The Great Flood?

-The Great Flood is an amazing Biblical story that entails how Earth deeply corrupted itself with evil, how God decided to drop the ‘hammer’ of judgement on everyone, and how God loved and saved Noah from it, and is rich with lessons that are relevant to today’s Christians.
+The Great Flood is an amazing Biblical story that entails how Earth deeply corrupted itself, how God decided to drop the ‘hammer’ of judgment on everyone, and how God loved and saved Noah from it, and is rich with lessons that are relevant to today’s Christians.